Zoatik/202.1-os/lab-2/README.md

 Specifically, we'll learn how to:

 - manipulate the stack pointer;
-- allocate and deallocate heap memory; and
+- allocate and deallocate heap memory.
-- use virtual files.

 The estimated duration of this lab is **4 periods**.
 The result of Task 5 must be submitted on [isc.hevs.ch/learn](https://isc.hevs.ch/learn) no later than Sunday 12th October at 23:59 (CEST).